DeepLabCut/DeepLabCut/docs/functionDetails.md

 This will launch a GUI where the user can refine the labels (Figure 6).

-GUI SIZIING: If you have dual moitors in landscape configuration (i.e. on the left and right), then change ``Screens=2``.
+GUI SIZIING: If you have dual monitors in landscape configuration (i.e. on the left and right), then change ``Screens=2``.
 If you cannot see all the buttons (check this demo to see how it should look: https://www.youtube.com/watch?v=i8P5y0vO5Q0), please also pass ``winHack=.5``, which will make the GUI small and you can drag the lower left corner to fill your screen.
 If you want to make the main image larger, use ``img_size=.008`` (The default is .0075).
 Be aware, you might cover buttons, so use wisely.
 For additional troubleshooting tips, please see: https://github.com/AlexEMG/DeepLabCut/wiki/Troubleshooting-Tips

 Use the ‘Load Labels’ button to select one of the subdirectories, where the extracted frames are stored.
 Every label will be identified by a unique color.
 For better chances to identify the low-confidence labels, specify the threshold of the likelihood.
 This changes the body